Edin skips Sweden to Olympic curling gold, Britain 2nd

 BEIJING (AP) — Five-time world champion.
 Olympic bronze medalist.
 Olympic silver medalist.

-And now, finally, Niklas Edin of Sweden has claimed the only major title missing from a career in which he’s established himself as the most decorated skip in curling history.
+And now, finally, Niklas Edin of Sweden has claimed the only major title missing from a career in which he’s established himself as the most decorated curling skip ever.

-Four years after losing in the final at the Pyeongchang Games to American upstart John Shuster, Edin led Sweden to the gold medal on Saturday, beating Britain 5-4 in the first extra-end men's final in Olympic history.
+Four years after losing in the final to American upstart John Shuster in Pyeongchang, Edin led Sweden to the gold medal on Saturday, beating Britain 5-4 in the first extra-end men's final in Olympic history.

+“It feels so crazy, I almost had to ask someone before I came here, ‘We have won, right?’" said Edin, who in four trips to the Winter Games has finished — in order — fourth, third, second and first.

+“God, it’s nice.
+It’s obviously been an incredibly long journey with pretty disappointing defeats,” he said.
+“It’s been many nice years and a lot of success, and to get this Olympic gold medal now is an extra tick (mark)."

-With the medal podium already set up, and Canada standing by to collect the bronze it won Friday by ending the Americans’ repeat hopes, Edin took advantage of the last-rock advantage in the first tiebreaker end and put his penultimate stone into the center of the target area.
+With the podium already set up, and Canada standing by to collect the bronze it won Friday by ending the Americans’ hopes of repeating, Edin took advantage of the last-rock advantage in the first tiebreaker end and put his penultimate stone into the center of the target area.

 When British skip Bruce Mouat failed to knock it out on a ricochet, the Swedes had clinched it.
 They paused — it's not polite to celebrate an opponent's miss — and then let out a yell.

-Their alternate and coaching staff hurried down to the ice to join the celebration.
+Alternate Daniel Magnusson and the coaching staff hurried down to the ice to join Edin and teammates Oskar Eriksson, Rasmus Wranå and Christoffer Sundgren in the celebration.

-In four trips to the Olympics, Edin has finished — in order: fourth, third, second and first.
-Joining him this time are Oskar Eriksson, Rasmus Wranå and Christoffer Sundgren.
+“The pressure and the monkey’s off our back,” Edin said.
+“We’ve done pretty much everything correctly, and now we needed the result to get the receipt that what we’re doing has worked.”

 Eriksson, who won the bronze in mixed doubles, is the first person ever to win two curling medals at one Olympics.
-He also beat Mouat in the mixed doubles third-place game.
+The Swedish vice skip has four Olympic medals — the only curler in history with more than Edin.

 Sweden opened a 3-1 lead with two points in the second end and a steal of one in the third.
 Still up 3-2, Edin blanked the fifth and the sixth — intentionally taking zero points to retain the last-rock advantage.